John Newman (singer)

+Newman's other notable singles include "Feel the Love" featuring Rudimental (2012), "Cheating" (2013), "Blame" with Calvin Harris (2014), "Come and Get It" (2015), and "Give Me Your Love" with Sigala and Nile Rodgers (2016).
+As of March 2015, he has achieved four number one UK singles while his second studio album Revolve (2015), reached number three in his home country.

+Newman's accolades includes four Brit Awards nominations, including for British Male Solo Artist in 2014, and an Ivor Novello Award nomination.
+He is also a recipient of 1 Los Premios 40, 1 UK Music Video Awards, 3 BMI Film & TV Awards, and a NME Award.
+As of March 2025 Newman has sold over 6 million records in the UK alone.
+He is also the younger brother of James Newman.

 Early life and career

 John William Peter Newman was born on 16 June 1990 in Settle in the Yorkshire Dales and attended Settle College.
 When Newman was six years old, his father left the family, leaving his mother Jackie, his older brother James, and him with a pound a day.
 In his youth Newman was influenced by Motown and Stax that he heard via his mother.
 He was also influenced by the Northern soul sound, which also influenced his dance style.
 Many over 30s from Settle would leave on a weekend to go to Northern soul nights all over Yorkshire.
 He started playing guitar and writing his own songs at the age of 14 and soon learned how to record and produce himself, even making his own house tracks and DJing.

 At the age of sixteen, Newman moved to Leeds and it was here that he developed his voice and sound.
 It was whilst he was in Leeds that two of his best friends (both involved in professional downhill mountain biking) died in a car crash.
 Newman said, "In that first year of moving to Leeds, instead of being sat with books all over the library desk and studying music, I actually studied it in a totally different way.... because of what I was going through, and I was getting smashed every night and enjoying the student life but then sitting with a guitar and crying all night writing music."
 It was whilst in Leeds that he also found other people who appreciated Motown and Stax music and a time that Newman said "matured me in a musical way so much, I was writing pop music and now I feel like I'm writing music that I love and can really attach to."
+He studied for a BTEC in popular music from Leeds College of Music.

 At the age of twenty, Newman moved to London, started a band, played live and was signed to Island Records.
 While working at The Silver Bullet bar, he made friends with Piers Agget, one fourth of Rudimental.
 He released "Cheating" as a download song and plays an acoustic version of the track at gigs.